CMU-Graphics/Scotty3D/docs/building.md

 ### Windows

-The windows build only supports the Visual Studio compiler (for now).
+The windows build is easiest to set up using the Visual Studio compiler (for now).
 To get the compiler, download and install the Visual Studio 2019 Build Tools [here](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019).
-If you want to instead use the full Visual Studio, you can download IDE Visual Studio Community 2019 [here](https://visualstudio.microsoft.com/downloads/).
+If you want to instead use the full Visual Studio IDE, you can download Visual Studio Community 2019 [here](https://visualstudio.microsoft.com/downloads/).
 Be sure to install the "Desktop development with C++" component.

 You can download CMake for windows [here](https://cmake.org/download/).